 Our scenarios are written by professional penetration testers and offensive security experts.
 Every simulated cyber attack is carefully crafted using 100% real-world observable attack methods.
-We even mimic and replicate obserables (IPs, domains, etc) that are actually connected to known threat actors to enable teams to leverage open source intelligence (OSINT) sources.
-The tools and training provided enables responders to leverage advanced digital forensics and incident respond skills to identify tactics leveraged by real world adversaries.
+We even mimic and replicate observables (IPs, domains, etc) that are actually connected to known threat actors to enable teams to leverage open source intelligence (OSINT) sources.
+The tools and training provided enables responders to leverage advanced digital forensics and incident response skills to identify tactics leveraged by real world adversaries.

 Participants play the role of a SOC analyst and will have access to an array of security systems designed to monitor host and network activity.
 Analysts will have to determine what is considered “normal” on the network in order to identify the active threat present in the environment.
-Just like in the real world, malicious activity does not magically present itself in red text in your firewall logs.
-Analysts must learn to think critically and make correlations on the fly.
-OpenSOC pushes to teach and assess these very concepts.
-Contrary to most “capture the flag” type challenges or tabletop scenarios, an OpenSOC participant will walk away with real world applicable skills that can be applied immediately in an enterprise SOC.
+Contrary to “capture the flag” type challenges or tabletop scenarios, an OpenSOC participant will walk away with real world applicable skills that can be applied immediately in an enterprise SOC.

 Best part of all, a key motivation behind OpenSOC is the demonstration of how powerful open-source tools can be for Security Operations.
 Every single security system utilized in the virtual enterprise within OpenSOC is an open-source platform.
 That’s right, everything.
-Firewalls, SIEM, log aggregation, IDS/IPS, HIDS, anti-virus, honeypots, mail filtering, etc. A major takeaway from participating in OpenSOC is hands-on experience with security tools that are not only free, but often times equivalent (and sometimes superior) to their commercial counterparts.
+Firewalls, SIEM, log aggregation, IDS/IPS, HIDS, anti-virus, honeypots, mail filtering, etc. A major takeaway from participating in OpenSOC is hands-on experience with security tools that are not only free, but oftentimes equivalent (and sometimes superior) to their commercial counterparts.
 You will be able to return to your workcenter and begin implementing solutions immediately!